 What is WordPress?

-WordPress is a free and open-source CMS written in PHP.
-It was first released on May 27, 2003, by Matt Mullenweg and Mike Little.
-As of 2021, WordPress is used by 455 million websites, powering around 43.0% of all the websites in the world.
+WordPress, a free open-source CMS written in PHP, was released on May 27, 2003, by Matt Mullenweg and Mike Little.
+By 2021, it powered 455 million websites, about 43.0% of all websites.

-Being an open-source system under GPLv2, anyone can use and modify WordPress.
-There is a strong community of developers around the world constantly improving WordPress.
+As an open-source system under GPLv2, anyone can use and modify WordPress.
+A strong community of developers worldwide consistently improves it.

-Developers can create themes and plugins to add new features or functionality to WordPress websites.
-In fact, there are thousands of WordPress themes and plugins available in its library.
-You can install them on your website with just a few clicks for the preferred look and functionality.
+Developers can create themes and plugins to add new features to WordPress websites.
+There are thousands available in the WordPress library.
+Install them with just a few clicks for your preferred look and functionality.

-WordPress offers a wide range of features to help you create a website quickly and easily.
-For example, it has an inbuilt drag-and-drop page builder that lets you create custom pages without having to code.
+WordPress offers many features to help you build a website fast.
+For example, its inbuilt drag-and-drop page builder lets you create custom pages without needing to code.

-A lot of big companies out there use WordPress for their website, including CNN, Time Magazine, TechCrunch, PlayStation Blog, Skype, TED blog, etc., and much more.
+Many large companies use WordPress for their websites, including CNN, Time Magazine, TechCrunch, PlayStation Blog, Skype, and TED blog.

 What is WooCommerce?

-WooCommerce is a WordPress plugin that allows you to turn your WordPress site into an online store.
-It was first released on September 27, 2011, by WordPress co-founder WooThemes.
+WooCommerce is a WordPress plugin that turns your WordPress site into an online store.
+Launched on September 27, 2011, it was developed by WooThemes, co-founded by a WordPress creator.

-WooCommerce has become very popular because of its ease of use and simplicity.
-Currently, more than 3,876,748 e-commerce stores are using WooCommerce to manage their online sales and inventory.
+WooCommerce is hugely popular due to its ease of use and simplicity.
+Over 3,876,748 e-commerce stores now use WooCommerce to manage online sales and inventory.

-As of 2021, WooCommerce powers around 23% of all online shops.
-That’s a pretty big number considering that it is just a plugin.
+As of 2021, WooCommerce powers about 23% of online shops.
+That’s a significant number for a plugin.

-WooCommerce offers many features to help you build and manage an online store quickly and easily.
-For example, it has an inbuilt payment gateway so you can start processing payments immediately.
+WooCommerce provides many features to help you build and manage an online store quickly and easily.
+For example, it has an inbuilt payment gateway, so you can begin processing payments right away.

-It also allows you to add an unlimited number of products, create coupons, and track inventory.
+It also lets you add unlimited products, create coupons, and track inventory.

 WooCommerce is a great choice for small businesses and startups because it is very affordable.
-That is because it’s totally free to use WooCommerce.
+It’s totally free to use WooCommerce.
 You only need to pay for hosting and a domain name.

 WordPress vs WooCommerce: What are the Main Differences?